Youheng-Lue/masterpiece-2021/README.md

 **Disclaimer:** This is for educational purposes only.

 ## Summary
-Parallel Blind-SQL Injection done in ~30 lines of code that I'm really proud of.
-Why?
-It has a Timing based control Structure that does not contain any `if else` statement.
+Parallel Blind-SQL Injection done in ~30 lines of code that solves the challenge in ~ 10 Seconds.
+I'm really proud of it.

+Other Writeups on the internet have more code and take a lot more time.
+How?
+It has a Timing based control Structure that does not contain any `if-Statement`.
 I think it's just really neat.
 It's also super fast.

 **Usage:** `python3 natas17.py `